Lizhen Tan

 "Neutron irradiation induced defects and clustering in NF616 and T91" Weicheng Zhong, Tarik Saleh, Lizhen Tan, Journal of Nuclear Materials Vol. 552 2021 Link

-"Phase Stability in the Fe-Rich Fe-Cr-Ni-Zr Alloys" Tianyi Chen, Lizhen Tan, Ying Yang, Metallurgical and Materials Transactions A Vol. 48 2017 5009-5016 Link
+"Phase Stability in the Fe-Rich Fe-Cr-Ni-Zr Alloys" Tianyi Chen, Lizhen Tan, ying yang, Metallurgical and Materials Transactions A Vol. 48 2017 5009-5016 Link

 Knowledge on phase stability in Fe-rich Fe-Cr-Ni-Zr alloys is needed for the development of Laves phase strengthened Fe-Cr-Ni-Zr ferritic alloys.
 These alloys show promising applications as new cladding materials of nuclear reactors due to enhanced high-temperature strength and resistance to creep and irradiation hardening.
 Phase stability in four Fe-rich Fe-Cr-Ni-Zr alloys was carefully investigated using scanning electron microscopy, transmission electron microscopy, energy-dispersive X-ray spectroscopy, and X-ray diffraction techniques.
 The samples were arc-melted and heat treated at 973.15 K (700 °C) for 1275 hours and 1273.15 K (1000 °C) for 336 hours.
 The experimental results showed extensive solubility of Ni in the intermetallic phases Fe23Zr6 and Fe2Zr_C15.
 Nickel stabilizes the Laves Fe2Zr_C15 structure more than the C36 and C14 structures.
 In addition to Fe23Zr6 and Fe2Zr_C15, Ni7Zr2 was found to be stable in samples with higher Ni content and lower annealing temperature.
 The Fe2Zr_C15 and Fe23Zr6 coexist with the body-centered cubic matrix phase in all samples regardless of compositions and temperatures.